 September 2014: Snowy Hydro paid $605 million for Infratil's Australian assets, including the Lumo brand.
 See media report.

 December 2014: APA Group agrees to pay $US4.6 billion for Queensland Curtis LNG pipeline assets.
 See announcement.

 December 2014: Snowy Hydro pays $234 million for Colongra peaking plant, the largest gas-fired power station owned by the NSW Government.
 See media report.

 April 2015: Macquarie teamed up with Brookfield in a 50-50 joint venture to pay $US2.1 billion for Apache Energy's WA gas producing assets.
 See press release detailing the specific assets.
 It then sold the portfolio to Santos for a similar price three years later.

-September 2015: AGL sells 420MW Macarthur wind farm in south west Victoria to fund manager Morrison for $532m.
+September 2015: AGL sells 420MW Macarthur wind farm in south west Victoria to New Zealand fund manager Morrison for $532 million.
 See announcement.

 October 2015: Shareholders in Energy Developments voted in favour of being sold to DUET for $8 a share or $1.92b in cash.
 DUET raised $1.67 billion to fund the deal.

 October 2015: QIC pays $1.78 billion to Hong Kong's CLP for the Iona gas storage facility in south west Victoria, generating a profit of more than $1 billion.
 See media report.
 An expansion was later approved in 2018.
 The QIC lodged a $967 million legal claim related to the sale in 2017 and CLP reported plunging Australian profits in 2021 as a result of the litigation.

 October 2015: first shipment departs from giant Gladstone LNG project which is operated by Santos, the largest shareholder in the joint venture with a 30% stake.